And having achy, swollen joints can really impact your quality of life.

 But osteoarthritis can be caused by a number of other factors, including age, joint injury, having a family history of the condition, and obesity (which puts more strain on your joints).

-This has similar symptoms to osteoarthritis, but it’s caused by your immune system mistakenly attacking your joints.
+This autoimmune disease has similar symptoms to osteoarthritis, but it’s caused by your immune system attacking your joints.

-Menopause joint pain can feel like aching, stiffness, and swelling.
-The joints that are most affected tend to be:
+Joint pain in menopause can feel like aching, stiffness, and swelling.

-You might also have some shooting pains in your back, arms, or legs, and you may experience a burning sensation after a workout.
+You might also have some shooting pains in your back, arms, or legs, or experience a burning sensation after a workout.

 You might also find that an old joint-related or musculoskeletal injury (maybe one you’d completely forgotten about!) starts to bother you again.

-Often, you’ll find that the pain is worse in the morning, because your joints are stiff after not moving all night.
-Then the soreness might ease up during the day as you move your joints more.
+And the pain can be worse in the morning because your joints are stiff after not moving all night—the soreness might ease up during the day as you move more.

 If your pain is severe and lasts for longer than a few days, or if you’re also experiencing a fever or weight loss, get in touch with your doctor right away.